offbynull/learn/Math/input/input.md

           ●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●
    ```

-2. Humans have the ability to...

-   * add large numbers together via vertical addition.
-   * subtract large numbers from each other via vertical subtraction.
-   * multiply large numbers together via vertical multiplication.
+2. Any number can be divided using trial-and-error division.

-3. When dividing, if the number being divided (dividend) has trailing zeros, those trailing zeros can be removed prior to the divison and then put back on after the division.
+3. When dividing, if the number being divided (dividend) has trailing zeros, those trailing zeros can be removed prior to the division and then put back on after the division.
 For example 4500 / 6...

    ```{plantuml}
    @startditaa(--no-separation)